 I don't choose these people based on what people are going to think of me because of my choice.

-I choose them because do I think they're good?
+I choose them because, do I think they're good?

-Do I think they'd be good presidents?
+Do I think they'd be a good president?

 Do I think they're going to fight for this country, fight for things I believe in when they get there every day?